 The Haganah was not only active in Palestine.
 It attracted and trained thousands of new immigrant recruits from Europe and North Africa, including many Holocaust survivors.
 It had branches in countries worldwide, including Italy; France; Germany; Poland; Morocco; and the United States.

 Between 1945 and 1948, a branch of the Haganah known as the Mossad L’aliyah Bet organized the immigration of over 70,000 immigrants from all over Europe to Israel.
 Moreover, the Haganah also purchased large quantities of arms from Western Europe; Czechoslovakia, and the United States; and sent them to Palestine.

 The State of Israel

 When the State of Israel was established in 1948; David Ben-Gurion transformed the Haganah into the army of the new state; which became known as ‘Tzeva Haganah Le-Yisrael’ — the Israel Defense Forces.

-In brief, the fascinating history of the Haganah and the importance it played in the development of the State of Israel can be explored at the Haganah Museum in Tel Aviv.
+In brief, the fascinating history of this organization and the importance it played in the development of the State of Israel can be explored at the Haganah Museum in Tel Aviv.
 Also, I invite you to take a private tour with me and learn all about it from an expert!
 Truly I tell you there is nothing like a guided tour of these museums like the Haganah museum to better experience Israel.
-If you have any questions about quotes or bookings please contact me at any time of the day!
+If you have any questions about quotes or bookings, please contact me at any time of the day!